idaknow/weather/README.md

 7. Navigate to `localhost:3000/` to view the weather :~)

 If you have any issues with installation, please do not hesitate to contact me via e-mail.

+### Design decisions

+Assumptions:

+- hardcoded 3 cities for simplicity
+- only show city, weather icon and temperature for simplicity
+- units are hardcoded to metric, as that is my default

+Things that were not implemented because of time constraints:

+- redux / react context api - passed the state to `WeatherContext` using props
+- loading animation - just used a `<p>Loading...</p>` which is not very smooth.
+If I had more time I would have used `Suspense` with a `fallback` to a loading `Skeleton`.
+- variety of error handling - returned a generic response for any non-200 status code from the backend.
+- no error handling on frontend with combobox.
+Assumed it handled this, but this could have been accounted for.
+- refresh button - but I did implement a use-cache flag that you can hook into in the server.